State and Local Government Activities and Liability Protections

 - The bona fide prospective purchaser (BFPP) protection.

 - The contiguous property owner (CPO) protection.

-Local governments are often first responders to emergencies and dangers.
-Superfund contains a provision that protects local governments that respond to an emergency created by a release or by a threat of release.
+State and local governments are often first responders to emergencies and dangers.
+CERCLA § 107(d)(2) state and local governments that respond to an emergency created by the release or threatened release of a hazardous substance.
 The local government will not be responsible for costs or damages as long as the local government:

 - does not own the property; and

 - does not act grossly negligent or engage in intentional misconduct.